hardisgroupcom/vscode-sfdx-hardis/README.md

   - [Versions d'API Salesforce décommissionnées: Que faire ?](https://leblog.hardis-group.com/portfolio/versions-dapi-salesforce-decommissionnees-que-faire/)
   - [Exporter en masse les fichiers d’une org Salesforce](https://leblog.hardis-group.com/portfolio/exporter-en-masse-les-fichiers-dune-org-salesforce/)
   - [Suspendre l’accès aux utilisateurs lors d’une mise en production Salesforce](https://leblog.hardis-group.com/portfolio/suspendre-lacces-aux-utilisateurs-lors-dune-mise-en-production-salesforce/)

+## Panels

+The extension contains 3 panels

+- Commands launcher
+- Status
+- Dependency management

+### Commands

+This panel contain all the useful commands to process with clicks only.

+It also has shortcut buttons

+- Refresh commands panel
+- Run debugger
+- Decrypt an Outlook clickjack URL
+- Open a configuration file (`.sfdx-hardis.yml`,`package.xml`... )

+### Status

+This panel displays the selected org, dev hub org and git info (repo, branch)

+It manage VsCode Theme colors depending on selected org
+- Automated
+  - Production: red
+  - Sandbox of major org (where you are not supposed to deploy ^^): orange
+  - Sandbox or scratch org for dev/config: green
+  - Other (Dev Org, Trial org...): blue
+- Notes
+  - If you don't want this feature, use `vsCodeSfdxHardis.disableVsCodeColors` VsCode setting
+  - It also allows to associate a custom VsCode Theme color to the current default org, using a shortcut button

+### Dependencies

+This panel checks all required dependencies, and if they are up to date.

+If some a missing or with deprecated versions, a message is displayed to invite the user to click to install / upgrade sfdx dependencies

 ## Assisted UI